-The New Plymouth District Council (NPDC) operates the Todd Energy Aquatic Centre (Aquatic Centre) located on Tisch Avenue, New Plymouth.
-This report for the period July 2017 to June 2018 describes the monitoring programme implemented by the Taranaki Regional Council (the Council) to assess NPDC's environmental and consent compliance performance during the period under review.
+The New Plymouth District Council (NPDC) operates the Todd Energy Aquatic Centre (the Aquatic Centre) located on Tisch Avenue, New Plymouth.
+Wastewater from backwashing the water filtration system and empting the outdoor pools is discharged from the ocean outfall situated on the Kawaroa Reef foreshore, to the east of the facility.
+This report for the period July 2018 to June 2019 describes the monitoring programme implemented by the Taranaki Regional Council (the Council) to assess NPDC's environmental and consent compliance performance during the period under review.
 The report also details the results of the monitoring undertaken and assesses the environmental effects of NPDC's activities.

-NPDC holds two resource consents relating to the Aquatic Centre, which include a total of thirteen special conditions that NPDC must satisfy.
-One consent allows NPDC to discharge swimming pool wastewater into the Tasman Sea, and the other allows it to erect, place, use and maintain a discharge pipe at the site.
+NPDC holds two resource consents relating to the Aquatic Centre, which include a total of 13 special conditions setting out the requirements that NPDC must satisfy.
+NPDC holds one consent to allow them to discharge swimming pool wastewater into the Tasman Sea, and one consent to erect, place, use and maintain an ocean outfall at the site.

-During the monitoring period, NPDC demonstrated an overall good level of environmental performance.
+During the monitoring period, NPDC demonstrated an overall high level of environmental performance.

-The Council's monitoring programme for the year under review included four site inspections, two marine ecological inspections, a backwash discharge sample, an outdoor pool water sample, and one sample of the receiving waters collected for physicochemical analysis.
-One of the two routine samples of the receiving waters was unable to be collected due to reasons beyond the Council's control.
+The Council's monitoring programme for the year under review included one site inspection, two marine ecological inspections, and routine physicochemical sampling of the backwash discharge, outdoor pool water and receiving waters.

 The monitoring showed that the backwash and outdoor pool wastewater discharges were compliant with consent conditions.
-Neither of the discharges appeared to have any significant effects on the ecology of the Kawaroa Reef outside of the designated mixing zone, although an increase in the cover of Ulva sp. up to 10 m away from the outfall may indicate a potential freshwater impact.
+Neither of the discharges appeared to have any significant effects on the ecology of the Kawaroa Reef outside of the designated mixing zone.
 By comparison with previous years, the monitoring indicated an improvement in NPDC's environmental performance.
 There were no Unauthorised Incidents recording non-compliance in respect of this consent holder during the period under review.
-Issues that were identified in relation to unauthorised greywater discharges to the Kawaroa Reef in the 2016-2017 monitoring year had been resolved.
-The greywater diversion project was completed on 23 September 2017.

-During the year, NPDC demonstrated a good level of environmental and high level of administrative performance with the resource consents.
+During the year, NPDC demonstrated a high level of environmental and administrative performance with the resource consents.

-For reference, in the 2017-2018 year, consent holders were found to achieve a high level of environmental performance and compliance for 76% of the consents monitored through the Taranaki tailored monitoring programmes, while for another 20% of the consents, a good level of environmental performance and compliance was achieved.
+For reference, in the 2018-2019 year, consent holders were found to achieve a high level of environmental performance and compliance for 83% of the consents monitored through the Taranaki tailored monitoring programmes, while for another 13% of the consents, a good level of environmental performance and compliance was achieved.